julie-ng/azure-pipelines-templates/README.md

-# azure-pipeline-templates
+# Azure Pipelines - Snippets, Templates

-Some re-usable Azure Pipelines snippets I use.
+Some re-usable [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) snippets I use acrossed my Azure Pipelines.

-For more about Azure DevOps Templates, please see official [Azure Docs: "Template types & usage"](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops)
+For more about Azure DevOps Templates, please see official [Azure Docs on "template types & usage"](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops).
+For an example pipeline, see my [azure-nodejs-demo](https://github.com/julie-ng/azure-nodejs-demo/blob/master/azure-pipelines.yml) project on GitHub.

-### Setup
+## Setup

 In your `azure-pipelines.yml` file for your project, add a reference to this repository: